 Other Mortgage Resources:

 - Luke Skar an Conor MacEvilly- Should I use a Mortgage Broker or a Bank

 - Bill Gassett 7 Home Buyers Costs to Be Aware Of

 - Anita Clark- Hidden Home Buyer Costs

-Closing Costs for Home Buyers is provided by Kevin Vitali a Massachusetts REALTOR.
+Closing Costs for Home Buyers in Massachusetts is provided by Kevin Vitali a Massachusetts REALTOR.
 If you would like to sell your home or buy a new home give me a call at 978-360-0422 and let’s get the process started.

 Real Estate Services in the following areas: Northeast Massachusetts, Merrimack Valley, North Shore and Metrowest.
 Including the following communities and the surrounding area- Amesbury, Andover, Billerica, Burlington, Chelmsford, Dracut, Groveland, Haverhill, Lowell, Melrose, Merrimac, Methuen, Middleton, North Andover, North Reading, Reading, Stoneham, Tewksbury, Tyngsborough, Wakefield, Wilmington, Westford